creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 *Figure 1: pipeline proposed by the authors*

-Here, the authors take advantage of 3 source domains B,C and D, for which they have some annotations.
+Here, the authors take advantage of 3 source domains B, C and D, for which they have some annotations.
 They want to enable the generalization on a fourth domain A, for which no annotations would be available.

 ## Data Augmentation by Fourier Transformation